Doctor of Occupational Therapy Degree

 • Students from abroad must submit additional documentation.

 This program is an on-campus program with in-person courses.
 Admitted students can apply for a student (F-1) visa.
 Students living abroad are unable to complete this program online in their home country.
-Other nonimmigrant visa holders currently in the United States please contact the Center for Global Engagement at [email protected].
+If you currently hold a non-immigrant visa and are residing in the United States, please contact the Center for Global Engagement at globalflint@umich.edu for guidance regarding your eligibility.

-The application process for the fall 2025 cohort includes an interview with OT faculty.
-Qualifying applicants will receive an invitation for this interview to be conducted in person or via virtual meeting.
+The application process for the fall 2026 cohort includes an interview with OT faculty.
+Qualifying applicants will receive an invitation for this interview to be conducted via virtual meeting.

 Academic Advising & Visiting Campus

 At UM-Flint, we are proud to have many dedicated advisors who are the experts students can rely upon to help guide their educational journey.
-For academic advising, please reach out to your program/department of interest as listed here.
+As an admitted student, you will be assigned an OTD faculty advisor.
+For academic advising prior to being admitted, please contact Angie Gill in the OT Department at angelgil@umich.edu.

-Interested in visiting the UM-Flint campus and meeting with a current OTD student?
-Fill out this form to set up a visit!
+Are you interested in visiting the UM-Flint campus and meeting with a current OTD student?
+Fill out this Graduate Student Campus Tour Request Form to set up a visit!

 Learn More about UM-Flint’s OTD Program